Yanacocha: Geology

-Gold in the area was obviously known of by the native Quechua people since their name for a local river is Corimayo, or "gold river."
-During his 1859 expedition to Yanacocha, Ramandi noted, "These mines they know by the name of Carachugo, and they are in a porous quartz rock, their tunnels are very long..."
-In 1962 the Guggenheim Bros.
-ASARCO filed three claims following their discover of the Michiquillay porphyry copper deposit in 1957.
-In 1968 Nippon Mining drilled 13 exploration wells.
-From 1970 to 1971, the British Geological Survey included the Yanacocha District in their reconnaissance survey, which showed the district contained a significant silver anomaly.
-This led CEDIMIN, a joint venture of BRGM and Compania de Minera Buenaventura, to acquire the mineral concessions in the district.
-Trenching in 1982 confirmed significant silver.
-Newmont Mining Corporation became the operator of the joint venture in 1985 after a site visit in 1983 and 25 drill holes were made in 1984.

 Exploration from 1985 to 1993 determined Yanacocha was an 18 km by 6 km northeast trending belt of gold bearing high sulfidation outcrop system.
 Drilling in 1986 confirmed the gold potential.
 Other deposits discovered during this time include the Carachugo, San Jose, Yanacocha Norte, Maqui Maqui, Yanacocha Sur, Cerro Negro Este, and Cerro Quilish.
 Production began in 1993.
 By 2010, 20 hard rock deposits and 2 gravel alluvial fan deposits were being developed.
 The gold deposits are located in Miocene to Pliocene volcanic andesite host rocks.

 Gold and copper mineralization is centered around the Yanacocha diatreme, breccia envelopes, as in Yanacocha Norte and Yanacocha Oeste, or in the pyroclastic ignimbrite sequences, as in Yanacocha Sur.
 Argillic alteration commenced 11.5 Ma in the southwest part of the district at Cerro Negro Oeste, then proceeded east-northeast to Maqui Maqui in 10.2 Ma, then finally at Yanacocha Norte and Sur in 8.5 Ma.
 The epithermal systems were contemporaneous with porphyry intrusions.